 Drinking enough pure clean water is one of the most important things we can do for overall health.
 For times of exercise and exertion, a homemade natural sports drink recipe can also be helpful.

 Plain water can get boring after a while and it doesn’t contain high levels of electrolytes lost during exercise.
 It is helpful to add electrolytes and minerals to help rehydration after times of high-intensity exercise or lots of sweating.

 Before you stop by the store for a Gatorade on the way to the game, try making your own natural version!
 It is easy, just as fast, and a lot healthier.

-Regular Gatorade contains: Water, sucrose syrup, glucose-fructose syrup, citric acid, natural grape flavor with other natural flavors, salt, sodium citrate, monopotassium phosphate, red 40, Blue 1.
-(This is from a picture of the grape flavored Gatorade label).
+Water, sucrose syrup, glucose-fructose syrup, citric acid, natural grape flavor with other natural flavors, salt, sodium citrate, monopotassium phosphate, red 40, Blue 1.

 I’m all for re-hydrating, but are the monopotassium phosphate, mystery “natural flavors” and artificial dyes really necessary?

 Around here, for times when more than just water is needed for hydration (softball games, triathlons, labor, etc.), we make our own version, which I prefer… never much liked Gatorade or Powerade myself anyway.

 Coconut water is one of the simplest sports drink alternatives and can be used as is.